Farimah84/Lists-and-Dictionaries/README.md

 # Lists and Dictionaries
-Two different code using for loops with dictionaries and lists.
+Two different codes using for loops with dictionaries and lists.